coder/terraform-provider-coder/docs/data-sources/parameter.md

 Optional:

+- `error` (String) An error message to display if the value doesn't match the provided regex.
 - `max` (Number) The maximum of a number parameter.
 - `min` (Number) The minimum of a number parameter.
 - `regex` (String) A regex for the input parameter to match against.